michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 The above configuration is set for running the forecasts for 30 days starting June 01, 2022.

-*A key entry to configure is sim_name - make sure you configure it with `sim_name: tutorial_<yourname>`* This customizes the run so for you, separates your files from other people's files, and enables you to check on the results later.
+*IMPORTANT: A key entry to configure is sim_name - make sure you configure it with `sim_name: tutorial_<yourname>`* This customizes the run so for you, separates your files from other people's files, and enables you to check on the results later.

 This is a configuration for "cold-starting", with no forecast history (`restart_file: .na`).
 So keep in mind that the forecast outputs and results for the first few days, let's say 5 days, are not accurate and should be ignored.
 When you configure your forecast retroactive runs, keep in mind to plan for this "ramp-up" period as you configure the yml file.